yory100/Boilerplate-micro-library/README.md

-# Boilerplate-small-library
+# Boilerplate-micro-library
-A small library using jQuery practicing and sharpening skills.
+A micro library using jQuery for the purpose practicing and sharpening skills.
 It needs loaded jQuery